 OPTION 2: 4 days of motorbike trip and 1 day of hiking

-An alternative to the 5-day plan could be composed of one trekking day and 4 days of easy rider trip.
+An alternative to the 5-day plan can be: one trekking day and 4 days of easy rider trip.
 Personally, I would do this route simply because my back is too fragile to do 2 full-day treks.

 Last time I was there, I learnt that the people I met on the way don’t usually see many foreigners in these parts and it provided a welcome distraction from the road.
 They would offer a smile, a wave, a hello or a puff on their tobacco bongs without ever asking for anything in return.